 - Prepare one cup of rice according to the directions on the package, substituting chicken stock for water.

-- Meanwhile, melt butter in a large skillet over medium heat.
+- Meanwhile, melt butter (or coconut oil) in a large skillet over medium heat.
 When the butter begins to sizzle, add the onions and cook for 2 minutes.
 Add the mushrooms and continue to cook until the onions are nearly translucent.
 Season with salt & pepper.

 - Add spinach.
 Stir often to cook, reducing heat if rice is not done yet.